Maronites: Middle Ages

+Early Modern Age

-During the papacy of Pope Gregory XIII (1572-1585), steps were taken to bring the Maronites still closer to Rome.
-The Maronite College in Rome (Pontificio Collegio dei Maroniti) being founded by Gregory XIII in 1584.
-By the 17th century, the Maronites had developed a strong natural liking for Europe – particularly France.
+In 1516, after the Ottomans had conquered Egypt and Syria, the areas inhabited by the Maronites became part of the Tripoli Eyalet which was placed under the authority of the governor of Damascus.
+Around the same time, the Maronites started reaching out to European states in order to seek a protective power, which finally resulted in France taking the role as protector of the Maronites in 1649.
+During the papacy of Pope Gregory XIII (1572–1585), steps were taken to bring the Maronites still closer to Rome.
+The Pontifical Maronite College (Pontificio Collegio dei Maroniti) was founded by Gregory XIII in 1584.
+The Lebanese Council of 1736 was a major turning point for the Maronite Church that brought the Maronites closer to the Latin Church and was the only major Maronite council in modern times to elaborate rules and canons.

 The relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.
 In the 19th century, thousands of Maronites were massacred by the Lebanese Druze during the 1860 conflict.
 According to some estimates about 11,000 Lebanese Christians (including Maronites) were killed; over 4,000 died from hunger and disease as a result of the war.

 After the 1860 massacres, many Maronites fled to Egypt.
 Antonios Bachaalany, a Maronite from Salima (Baabda district) was the first emigrant to the New World, where he reached the United States in 1854 and died there two years later.
+The Ottoman authorities placed Lebanon in 1915 under direct military rule and abolished all privileges in Lebanon, including that of the Maronite Church.
+During the First World War, the French landed troops and had Lebanon fully occupied according to the secret Sykes–Picot Agreement and after the end of the war, the Maronite dream of having an independent state under French mandate was realised.

 Population

 Lebanon

 According to the Maronite church, there were approximately 1,062,000 Maronites in Lebanon in 1994, where they constitute up to 32% of the population.
+In the aftermath of the First World War, the Maronites successfully campaigned for Greater Lebanon carved out from Mount Lebanon and neighboring areas.
+Under the French Mandate, and until the end of the Second World War, the Maronites gained substantial influence.
+Post-independence, they dominated Lebanese politics until the 1975–1990 civil war, which ended their supremacy.
+While the Taif Accords weakened Maronite influence, it endures alongside other dominant Lebanese communities, such as the Shiites and Sunnis.

-Under the terms of the National Pact agreement between the various political and religious leaders of Lebanon, the president of the country must be a Maronite Christian.
+Lebanon's constitution was intended to guarantee political representation for each of the nation's religious groups.
+Under the terms of an unwritten agreement known as the National Pact between the various political and religious leaders of Lebanon, the president of the country must be a Maronite Christian.